altunenes/easylab/EasyLab/README.rst

 following command: ``from easylab import easylab`` then open the gui
 with: ``easylab.easylabgui()``

-This basicaly starts the GUI.
+This basically starts the GUI.
 First, select the input folder then select the output folder.
 Then just select the options you want to apply to the images.
-Rename images will change all image names from input folder with input prefix.
-Don’t forget to add extension if you use rename option.
+Rename images will change all image names from the input folder with the input prefix.
+Don’t forget to add an extension if you use rename option.

 Javascript
 ==========

-I will also add some javascript to online version.
-You can will finished js demos on the easylab website
+I will also add some javascript to the online version.
+You can find js demos on the easylab website
 `here <https://altunenes.github.io/easylab/>`__

 E-prime scripts